Elizabeth Stuart Phelps Ward: Spiritualist novels

 Ward wrote three Spiritualist novels.
 The first, The Gates Ajar, became her most famous.
 It took her two years to write.
 She wrote later that after she spent more than two years revising it, "I could have said it by heart."
 The book was finally published after the end of the Civil War.
 In it, she writes about a girl named Mary Cabot, whose brother was killed during the Civil War.
 The grief-stricken girl becomes convinced that she and her brother will be reunited in an afterlife in which people retain their physical shapes and personalities.

 The book became very popular, in part from its positive portrayal of death shortly after the Civil War, during which more than 400,000 individuals lost their lives.
 It also received a great deal of criticism for the way Phelps depicted heaven as less a place to greet God than to be reunited with loved ones.
 It rejected the traditional Calvinist view of Heaven.
 The controversy only stimulated sales, and within a few weeks after its release, her publisher sent her a payment for $600 (about $ in today's dollars) and a note, “Your book is moving grandly.
 It has already reached a sale of 4,000 copies.”

-Over 100,000 copies were sold in the United States and England and it was translated and reprinted at least four other languages.
+Over 100,000 copies were sold in the United States and England and it was translated and reprinted in at least four other languages.

 She received thousands of letters in response to the first book.
 She wrote two more books on the same topic, Between the Gates and Beyond the Gates.
 She then wrote a novella about animal rights titled Loveliness.
 Phelps said she wrote The Gates Ajar to comfort a generation of women who were devastated by the losses of their loved ones following the Civil War and who found no comfort in traditional religion.
 Phelps' vision of heaven made the book a run-away best seller.
 She later built on the success of the first Gates book with a series of other books that featured the word "Gates" in their titles and which continued to reinforce her views of the afterlife as a place with gardens, comfortable front porches, and finely built houses.

 The Gates Ajar inspired works by other authors in the following decades, such as Mark Twain's parody "Captain Stormfield's Visit to Heaven" (1909) and Louis B. Pendleton's Wedding Garment: A Tale of the Afterlife (1894).
 The final novel in the Gates series was also adapted into a stage play in 1901 titled Within the Gates.